London Centre (federal electoral district)

 London Centre (London-Centre; formerly known as London North Centre and London—Adelaide) is a federal electoral district in the city of London in the province of Ontario, Canada, that has been represented in the House of Commons of Canada since 1997.

-Under the 2022 Canadian federal electoral redistribution, the riding will be largely replaced by London Centre.
+Under the 2022 Canadian federal electoral redistribution, the riding largely replaced the former riding of London North Centre.